KutsikAlexander/PISES/README.md

 - Alchemy interpretation

-Nuclear synthes is the process of combining two isotops into new one with emission of some energy.
+Nuclear synthes is the process of combining two isotopes into new one with emission of some energy.
 Almost all known elements in the universe heavier then H are product of stellar nucleosynthes.

 - Shadows interpretation